materialsproject/pymatgen/README.rst

    and maintained by the `Materials Virtual Lab`_, the ABINIT group and many other research groups.

-With effect from version 3.0, pymatgen now supports both Python 2.7 as well as Python 3.x.
-All developers must ensure that their code passes the unittests on both Py2.7 and 3.x.
+Pymatgen is compatible with both Python 2.7+ as well as latest Python 3.x.
+The pymatgen development team will phase out Py2.7 support over the course of 2018.
+From v2018.1.1, new features implemented in pymatgen no longer need to support Py2.7 (i.e., unittests do not need to pass Py2k testing), though existing features will still be Py2.7 compatible.
+From v2019.1.1, pymatgen will be Py3k only.

 Getting pymatgen
 ================